-The Government Documents Section provides access to government information in both electronic and tangible formats.
-It consists of four collections: United States, California, Local City/County/Regional, and International.
+The Government Documents Collection at Pollak Library provides access to government information in both electronic and tangible formats.
+It consists of four areas: United States, California, Local City/County/Regional, and International documents.
 A government document is any material in any format having the imprint of a government or intergovernmental agency.
-It can be a book, journal, hearing, law, poster, map, computer file, electronic publication, sound/video recording, et cetera.
-All documents available in the Pollak Library are fully cataloged and searchable through OneSearch.
+It can be a book, journal, hearing, law, poster, computer file, electronic publication, sound/video recording, etc. All documents available in the Pollak Library are fully cataloged and searchable through OneSearch.
 In addition, many records also provide links to electronic versions of materials available online.

-Attention: The Government Documents section is currently located in the basement stacks, north side.
-Due to the library COVID-19 closure, this section is not currently accessible to the public.
+Attention: The Government Documents Collection is currently located in the basement stacks, north side.
+Due to recent damage to the electronic compact stacks, this section is not currently accessible to the public.
 For all documents requests, please utilize the "Request" option in OneSearch or complete a request via the Library Paging Service.
 For additional help with depository material please contact Depository Coordinator Megan Graewingholt by phone at 657.278.3094 or via email at firstname.lastname@example.org.
 The library will make every effort to provide public access to materials requested within the collection when possible and through resource sharing during this time.
 We thank you for your understanding.
 Public patrons with an interest in printing government documents, using public computers for this purpose, or may be in need of assistance with in-person reference services are encouraged to contact the Depository Coordinator.

 The Pollak Library is an officially designated selective Federal Depository Library.
 It receives about 50% of the publications in both tangible & electronic formats available through the Federal Depository Library Program.
 The Federal Depository Library Program (FDLP) was established by Congress to ensure that the American public has access to its Government's information.
 Since 1813, depository libraries have safeguarded the public's right to know by collecting, organizing, maintaining, preserving, and assisting users with information from the Federal Government.

 For more information about the Federal Depository Library Program, click on the FDLP eagle!